JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 As opposed to coarse screen-space probes, per-pixel ReSTIR brings much better detail, along with being _considerably_ easier to get started with.
 I had my first prototype working in a weekend.

 While I won't be covering ReSTIR from first principles, [A Gentle Introduction to ReSTIR:
 Path Reuse in Real-time](https://intro-to-restir.cwyman.org) and [A gentler introduction to ReSTIR](https://interplayoflight.wordpress.com/2023/12/17/a-gentler-introduction-to-restir) are both really great resources.
 If you haven't played with ReSTIR before, I suggest giving them a skim before continuing with this post.
-Or continue anyways, and just admire the pretty pixels!
+Or continue anyways, and just admire the pretty pixels.

-Let's get started.
+Onto the frame breakdown!

 ### GBuffer Raster